endoflife-date/endoflife.date/products/java.md

 with the open source license, one must purchase support to get builds from Oracle for 8 or 11.
 Other projects such as [Adoptium](https://adoptium.net/) or Linux distributions may provide builds external of Oracle and are governed under the open source license.

+JDK releases information can be found on <https://www.java.com/releases/>.